tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

-- context: `Context` object, which cannot be null.
+- `context`: `Context` object, which cannot be `null`
-- httpRequestCallback: log reporting result callback, which include callbacks for success and failure and cannot be null.
+- `httpRequestCallback`: log reporting result callback, which include callbacks for success and failure and cannot be `null`

 #### Sample code